soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/using-relevance.md

 ---
-title: "Using the Relevance module in eDiscovery 2.0 to analyze data" ms.author: markjjo
+title: "Using the Relevance module to analyze data in Advanced eDiscovery" ms.author: markjjo
 author: markjjo
 manager: laurawi